CarnegieHall/webarchiving/webarchivingprimer.md

 ### Needs-based capture levels
 Web Archiving can be done at different levels:
-- By harvesting content and republishing in updated capacity to align with current web goals
+1. Dynamic, curated capture to represent functionality and features
-- Through dynamic capture to represent functionality and features
+2. Low fidelity capture like high-level crawls (Wayback Machine) or even as simple as screenshots
-- Screenshot, quick reference for low-fidelity capture
+3. Content harvest where all assets, media are captured for future management or reuse in updated capacity to align with current web goals

 ![Screenshot of 1996 Carnegie Hall website](/ch1996.png)

 _1996 iteration of the Carnegie Hall website (captured by and accessible in the Wayback Machine from Internet Archive)_

-### Capture tools and approaches
+### Capture tools
-Crawls vs curated captures
+#### Crawls
-Difference between WARC capture vs content dump vs. text vs crawl Saved by a crawl: (also by AP)
+Crawler is software that indexes web content.
+Saved by a crawl: (also by AP)
 - Code/info in web programming language (HTML, Flash)
 - Some formatting (e.g., CSS)
 - Text